keboola/connection-docs/manipulation/transformations/r/binary.md

 for [local development](/manipulation/transformations/r/#development-tutorial).

 ## Prepare
-To show you how it works, let's use an example in which we have a table cashier-data with the following data ([full table](/manipulation/transformations/r/cashier-data.csv)):
+To show you how it works, let's use an example in which we have a `cashier-data` table with the following data ([full table](/manipulation/transformations/r/cashier-data.csv)):

 | number_of_items  |  time_spent_in_shop   |  ...  |